Trading Edge – What Is It And How To Find The Best Edges? – Backtest, Examples And Strategies For Traders

 Get experience

-When you have traded real money and done backtesting for years, generating ideas is much easier.
-You know what to look for, and more importantly, you know your trading style and personality and what your limitations are.
+Generating ideas is much easier when you have traded real money and done backtesting for years.
+You know what to look for, and more importantly, you know your trading style and personality and your limitations.
+To find the edge, requires a certain skillset and that requires experience.

 Thus, when you start, your only goal should be to survive.